-Feedback from tax professionals has clearly been acknowledged by the Commissioner, helping to set out a common sense approach that focusses on real life issues.
-This is a marked improvement on the draft statement released last year.
+The finalised Commissioner’s interpretation statement on residence was released in March 2014.
+It is pleasing the see that feedback from tax practitioners has clearly been acknowledged by the Commissioner, with a common sense approach taken in the end that focusses on real life issues.
+This is a marked improvement on the draft statement released in late 2012.

 The place of abode test focuses on the physical dwelling and its ownership.
 Investment properties will, in the most part, be caught by this test.
-The more interesting and detailed test is whether the place of abode is permanent, which centres on the durability of association.
+The more interesting and detailed test is whether the place of abode is a permanent one, which centres on a wider, more holistic assessment of the durability of their association.
 This takes into account family ties, employment, personal property and so on.
 Under this test foreign investors are unlikely to have an enduring association with New Zealand, and therefore any investment property will not be seen as a PPOA in the first instance.
 However, durability of association may be the tipping point for deciding whether New Zealanders who move overseas are still resident.

 The statement goes to great lengths to outline how association with New Zealand is established, and more importantly how it can be lost.
 When laying the interpretation statement over the TRA decision, it becomes apparent that the case was decided mostly on the enduring relationship the taxpayer had with his children.
 The Commissioner goes further by adding her views on the case, stating that the regular contact with his children, coupled with the majority of his foreign income finding its way to New Zealand were key factors in considering the taxpayer was still a resident.

 This is not to say that determining residence is clear cut, and a number of detailed, real world examples included in the Interpretation Statement help establish that the durability of association test is one where we must look at the picture as a whole and, most importantly, be applied on a case by case basis.